Healing Your “Disordered” Relationship With FoodReading Time: 9 minutes

 3. Do Something Nice For You

 By giving yourself other ways to experience feeling good besides eating, overeating becomes less of a priority.
-Bodywork like massage therapy, Reiki, and reflexology can be a great help.
+Bodywork like massage therapy (especially with essential oils), Reiki, and reflexology can be a great help.

 Not only do these modalities help to relax you, but they also help release those emotions that might be stuck in your body.
 Massage therapists have a saying: “The issues are in the tissues,” which refers to the fact that their clients often become aware of old emotional baggage they are carrying around when the therapist is massaging them.